LLNL/units/README.md

 -   Currency may seem like a unusual choice in units but numbers involving prices are encountered often enough in various disciplines that it is useful to include as part of a unit.
 -   Technically count and radians are not units, they are representations of real things.
 A radian is a representation of rotation around a circle and is therefore distinct from a true unitless quantity even though there are no physical measurements associated with either.
 -   And count and mole are theoretically equivalent though as a practical matter using moles for counts of things is a bit odd for example 1 GB of data is ~1.6605*10^-15 mol of data.
 So they are used in different context and don't mix very often
--   This library CANNOT represent fractional unit powers, and it follows the order of operation in C++ so IF you have equations that any portion of the operation may exceed the numerical limits on powers even if the result does not BE CAREFUL.
+-   This library CANNOT represent fractional unit powers( except for sqrt Hz used in noise density units), and it follows the order of operation in C++ so IF you have equations that any portion of the operation may exceed the numerical limits on powers even if the result does not, BE CAREFUL.
 -   The normal rules about floating point operations losing precision also apply to unit representations with non integral multipliers.
 -   In general with string conversions there are many units that can be interpreted in multiple ways.
 In general the priority was given to units in more common use.
 -   The unit `yr` has different meanings in different contexts.
 Currently the following notation has been adopted for string conversions `yr`=`365*day`=`8760*hr`,  `a`=`365.25*day`, `annum`=`365.25*day`, `syr`=`365.24*day`.
 The typical usage was distinct in different contexts so this is the compromise.